sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

    :alt:

 .. note:: There is a darker more prominent shadow to indicate scatter steps.

-Here is the `full flow definition <https://raw.githubusercontent.com/sahilseth/flowr/master/inst/extdata/example1_flow_mat.txt>`__ used in this example.

 Passing of flow definition resource columns
 -------------------------------------------